 Oddly, yoga fits quite well with martial arts.
 Sure, it is not Japanese, but neither is kali.
 It does involve stretching and improvement of your body, just like martial arts do.
 The word “yoga”, in fact, means something similar to the “ai” of “aikido”.

 Start today, and bring a friend to make the initial learning process more comfortable.
-You do need any experience, and the Saturday morning beginner’s class provides an easy introduction.
+You don’t need any experience, and the Saturday morning beginner’s class provides an easy introduction to aikido.